Juliegkim1/document_extractor/README.md

 # document_extractor
 Extract and structure text from word documents.

-documents extractor populates a database with two tables, Documents and Sections.
-The Documents table includes documents properties and the full text of the document.
+document_extractor populates a database with two tables, Documents and Sections.
+The Documents table includes document properties and the full text of the document.
 The Sections table uses customizable hueristics to structure the documents into sections.

 ## Instructions